Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	Figure 1: The Terradue platform signin page

 3. Click on the button corresponding to your external Identity Provider (EO-IAM, EPOS, EOSC, google, linkedin, yahoo).
-4. Your account is automatically created on the Terradue platform.
+4. Your account is automatically created on Terradue Cloud Platform.
 5. You are logged in on GEP
 6. If not done, you can configure your account.